insidious-security/gclone/README.md

 gclone will scrape all repositories from a github page

 ### Usage:
-Simply run the code and provide a github project name:
+Simply run the code and provide a github account name:

 ```bash
 # Clone this repository